ChalmersCTF/Writeups/SEC-T_2017/G1bs0n_misc_300/README.md

 ## RECON

-I begun by extracting a list of all files present in the dump.
+I began by extracting a list of all files present in the dump.
 ```
 vol.py -f G1bs0n --profile=Win7SP0x64 filescan > filescan.txt
 ```